Browning family murders

 Mass shooting in Maryland, U.S.

-The Browning family murders were the quadruple homicide of a family in Maryland in 2008, committed by Nicholas Waggoner Browning (born February 9, 1992), the family's eldest son, who is currently serving two life sentences for murdering his family—his parents, John and Tamara Browning, and his two younger brothers, Gregory, 13, and Benjamin, 11—in February 2008, when he was 15 years old.
+The Browning family murders were the quadruple homicide of a family in Maryland, United States, in 2008, committed by Nicholas Waggoner Browning (born February 9, 1992), the family's eldest son, who is currently serving two life sentences for murdering his family—his parents, John and Tamara Browning, and his two younger brothers, Gregory, 13, and Benjamin, 11—in February 2008, when he was 15 years old.

 The murders were the subject of a documentary on Killer Kids titled "Spoiled Rotten and Bad Dream".

 Background

 Browning was born in Maryland on February 9, 1992.
 His father, John W. Browning, was an attorney, and his mother, Tamara, was a homemaker.
 He had two younger brothers, Benjamin and Gregory, and was an honor student and Boy Scout who attended Dulaney High School in nearby Timonium, where he played varsity golf and lacrosse.

 Murders and confession

 On the evening of Friday, February 1, 2008, a week before his 16th birthday, Browning was spending the night at a friend's house and left in the middle of the night to return home.
 Browning went into his house after other family members were in bed and shot each of them using a gun belonging to his father.
 He was dropped off at his house by his friends the next day, February 2, where he called the police to inform them of the bodies.
 He confessed to the killings of his family on the following Sunday, February 3, and was charged with four counts of first-degree murder.
 He was denied bail at a hearing on February 5.